Suhansa-code/dockerized-3tier-architecture/Documentation.md

 - **Backend**: Exposed on port `3000` (mapped to container port `3000`).
 - **Database**: Exposed on port `27017` (mapped to container port `27017`).

-### Security Settings
-- Database credentials are set via the `MONGO_URI` environment variable in the backend service.

 ## 3. Troubleshooting Guide